HenriqueRadical/41549_HCI_LogBookTemplate/stage6_critical_analysis/g_stage_6_critical_analysis.md

 1. Add a database.
 2. Implement the remaining features for other personas (social, personalized tips).
 3. Improve the workout execution part, specifically how workout progress is displayed.
+4. Add the possibility to schedule the workout from the Workout Details.
+5. Added the possibility to change the day when editing a scheduled workout.
-4. Develop a version of the app for smartwatches.
+6. Develop a version of the app for smartwatches.

 ## Group Assessment: